matthew-ia/cayo/README.md

 1. to be a specific page's JS (like the `main.js` to an `index.html`)
 2. to let you define when and where Cayos are to be rendered

 Since not every page will necessarily need Cayos, including an entry file at all is optional.
-You can define different entry files per page, or even use the same one for all pages.
+You can define different entries per page, or even use the same file for all pages.

 Adding an entry to a page:
 ```svelte